axtk/react-store/README.md

 *Compact shared-state management in vanilla React*

-This package will help to set up the state shared across multiple components with an easy-to-use React hook.
+This package provides a way to set up the state shared across multiple components with an easy-to-use React hook.

 ## Single-store setup

+The following example shows that an invocation of the `useStore` hook is enough to set up the shared state in a React app.
+All further enhancements covered in the subsequent sections are optional and they can be gradually added later to fulfil other needs.

 The term *store* will stand for an object where the shared state will reside.
 Here the store is returned from the `useStore` hook.
 When this hook is called in a component, the component gets subscribed to the store to remain up-to-date whenever the store gets updated.